cos316/assignment2-starter-code/README.md

 ```bash
 $ go test -v ./http_router
 ```
 Equivalently, you may `cd` into the http_router directory and run the following:
 ```bash
 $ go test -v
 ```

-You will not be graded directly on the quality of your unit tests for this assignment, but good unit tests will help you to debug and understand your program.
+You will not be graded directly on the quality of your unit tests for this assignment, but good unit tests will help you debug and understand your program.
 We **highly** recommend writing *at least* three or four simple unit tests, both to familiarize yourself with the API, and to help identify tricky corner cases or debug unexpected results.